 A nuanced defense involving comprehensive legal strategy combined with the facts of the case and expert testimony will be developed with the aim for dismissal.
 If the matter goes to court, the aim will be a not guilty verdict.

 Board certified Houston DWI Lawyer Doug Murphy has taught other lawyers all over the country on how to successfully challenge DWI drug cases.
 Doug has published numerous article on challenging DRE evidence police used to arrest people for DWI drugs, or DUID.
 Doug Murphy knows how to successfully challenge standardized field sobriety tests, breath tests, blood tests, and any other tests that the state made you undergo before or after your arrest.

 DWI Prescription Drug Lawyer in Houston, Texas

 An arrest for driving under the influence of prescription medication can be a terrifying experience, especially when you think you were doing nothing wrong.
 At Doug Murphy Law Firm, we devote our resources and capabilities to DWI cases.
 We have decades of proven experience and a reputation earned in the courtroom for successful results.
 Houston DWI attorney Doug Murphy is a board certified DWI lawyer who not only fights on behalf of his clients but constantly gives back to the legal community to teach other attorneys how to do the same.
-Contact Houston DWI Attorney Doug Murphy today to discuss the circumstances of your case.
+If you want one of the best DWI lawyers in Texas to protect your career and freedom, Contact Doug Murphy online or at 713-229-8333 today to discuss the circumstances of your case.